 Heavy snow falling in Spokane caused the City to declare a Stage 2 snow event that initiates a full-city plow.

-City crews worked throughout the weekend to prepare streets ahead of the Monday storm.
-With 6 inches of snow on the ground and more anticipated during the same storm, additional crews were called in to remove snow ahead of the Tuesday morning commute.
-The city has more than 2,100 lane miles, including 250 principal arterial lane miles and more than 760 major and secondary arterials.
+City crews worked throughout the night to prepare streets ahead of the continued snowfall.
+With 6 inches of snow on the ground and more anticipated during the same storm, additional crews were called in to remove snow ahead of the continued snowfall this morning.
+The city has more than 2,200 lane miles, including 760 principal, major, and collector/secondary arterial lane miles.

-Snow emergency routes, which include principal arterials, major arterials, hills and transit routes, will be the initial focus.
-Resources are being added to the residential hill routes as part of the Stage 2 snow event.
+Snow emergency routes, which include principal arterials, major arterials, major hills and some transit routes, will be the initial focus.
+Resources have already been added to the residential hill routes as part of the Stage 1 snow event.
 A full-city plow takes approximately 4 days to complete and can be monitored on the snow removal progress map.